Webinars and Podcasts

 Which one is right for you?

 The choice between webinars and podcasts really comes down to the needs of your audience.
 The multimedia aspect of webinars make them ideal for teaching practical skills and make it easier for the audience to remember the material.
 Podcasts free the audience having to tune in at specific times and can be more polished than a live webinar.
-They also lend themselves very well to being delivered as a series of presentations on a specific topic.
+They also lend themselves very well to being delivered as a series of presentations on a specific topic or “ask the expert” question and answer sessions.